lmas/thesis/thesis.typ

 These challenges then most often result in specific solutions for finding anomalies in a single domain.
-It has previously been common to use various kinds of machine learning models, for example: neural networks, support vector machines (a linear classification model), decision trees (a rules-based prediction model),
+It has previously been common to use different kinds of machine learning models, for example: neural networks, support vector machines (a linear classification model), decision trees (a rules-based prediction model),